-Certain organisations have made it their mission to communicate the need for sleep.
+Certain organizations have made it their mission to communicate the need for sleep.
 You could arrange for a spokesperson from one of these companies to visit your workplace and make their case to your team.
 Try contacting Mind, or The Sleep Council.

 But the best thing you can do to help your team get a good night’s sleep is to create the type of company culture that values employee wellbeing.

 Certain workplace policies can help your employees achieve a good work/life balance.
 And an integral part of a good work/life balance is to never let work interfere with sleep.

 So make it clear to your employees that you don’t expect them to take their work home with them.
 Tell them that they’re never to check emails out of office hours.
 Tell them to come and talk to you if they feel their workload is so demanding that they’ve no choice but to work into the night.
 Then work together to find a solution that ensures that the work is completed without the employee losing any sleep.

-Creating this sort of organisational culture shift is a long-term process, and it may be one of the most challenging things your business ever attempts.
+Creating this sort of organizational culture shift is a long-term process, and it may be one of the most challenging things your business ever attempts.
 But the benefits of a healthy, happy, rested, engaged and creative workforce are far too numerous to list.
 Any time and money you invest in your employees’ wellbeing will be time and money very well spent.

 Our Essential Guide to Workplace Wellbeing whitepaper has dozens of ideas for how you can make your team feel more engaged and motivated.
-You’ll find plenty of advice for creating the sort of workplace culture that prioritises a good work/life balance for your entire team.
+You’ll find plenty of advice for creating the sort of workplace culture that prioritizes a good work/life balance for your entire team.